rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - CBOR, defined in {{RFC9254}}, and {{RFC9595}} for using compressed schema identifiers (YANG SIDs)
 - XML, defined in {{RFC7950}}

-To maximize interoperability, all implementations are RECOMMENDED to support JSON and CBOR encodings.
-Also supporting XML and CBOR using YANG SIDs is OPTIONAL.
+To maximize interoperability, all implementations are RECOMMENDED to support both JSON and CBOR encodings.
+Constrained platforms may not be able to support JSON and hence may choose to only support CBOR encoding.
+JSON encoding may not be supported in the scenario that another encoding becomes the defacto standard (e.g., as JSON has largely replaced XML as the defacto choice for text based encoding).
+Support for the XML encoding and/or CBOR encoding using YANG SIDs is OPTIONAL.

 Encodings are defined in the *ietf-yp-lite.yang* as YANG identities that derive from the *encoding* base identity.
-Additional encodings can be defined by defining and implementing new identities that derive from the *encoding* base identity, and also advertising those identities as part of the capabilities YANG model. **TODO, given more details of which leaf this is in the capabilities model.**
+Additional encodings can be defined by defining and implementing new identities that derive from the *encoding* base identity, and also advertising those identities as part of the ietf-yp-lite-capabilities YANG module's transport capabilities {{yp-lite-yang-capabilities-module}}.

-**TODO, the YP data model use if-feature statements for each of the encodings.
-Should we preserve these feature statements, or rely only on capabilities information to indicate what encoding are supported?
-Currently they are commented out with an intention to remove them.**

 For configured subscriptions, the encoding is configured as part of the receiver configuration ({{ReceiversYangTree}}).